pachyderm/docs-content/latest/sdk/install.md

 ---
 title: Client Initialization (Start Here)
-description: Learn how to install the Python SDK, import a client, and initialize it with your configuration settings.
+description: Learn how to install the Pachyderm SDK, import a client, and initialize it with your configuration settings.
 directory: true
 ---

-The [Python SDK](https://pypi.org/project/pachyderm-sdk/) enables you to interact with {{%productName%}}'s API, client, and configuration directly in a powerful way.
+The [Pachyderm SDK](https://pypi.org/project/pachyderm-sdk/) enables you to interact with {{%productName%}}'s API, client, and configuration directly in a powerful way.

 ## 1. Installation